wangchengLi6/survMISA/README.md

 # survMISA : Mediation Identification by Splitting and Aggregation with survival data

 *survMISA* is an R package for identifying the most promising mediators within a broad array of candidates for survival data.

-It constructs statistics with symmetry and deploy the symmetry to obtain a data-driven threshold.
-And it can make inference without p-values and control the false discovery rate.
+It constructs statistics with symmetry and deploys the symmetry to obtain a data-driven threshold.
+And it makes inference without p-values and is able to control the false discovery rate.

 # Install the package